 Each double sided box holds flies that represent different stages of a insects life cycle for either Mayflies, Caddis flies or Stoneflies and includes a laminated card listing the flies and their hook size so you can restock the box.

 Whichever of these steelhead recipes you try, you will be dining on a healthy fish.
-Its lean protein, vitamin D, vitamin B-12, selenium and omega-3 fatty acids in combination with low levels of mercury and pesticides makes steelhead trout one of the healthiest seafoods you can eat (according to the Monterey Bay Aquarium).
+Its lean protein, vitamin D, vitamin B-12, selenium and omega-3 fatty acids in combination with low levels of mercury and pesticides makes steelhead trout one of the healthiest seafoods you can eat.

 Steelhead trout recipes are worth adding to your recipe box, whether the steelhead was just caught, or just fresh from the store.
 Either way steelhead is a dish you will enjoy.